 Get Additional Help for Medical Costs Not Covered by Original Medicare

 Keep in mind, Original Medicare does NOT cover routine vision care.
-This is where a supplemental dental, vision and hearing plan will come in handy.
+This is where a supplemental dental, vision as well as a hearing plan will come in handy.

 Medicare does not cover everything, including vision benefits.
 Adding a Medicare Supplement plan, as well as a dental hearing and vision plan, to your Original Medicare benefits will give you peace of mind.

-Give us a call today, or complete our online rate form to see a side by side comparison of supplement plans in your area that will help cover your out of pocket costs.
+Give us a call today, or complete our online rate form to see a side by side comparison of supplement plans in your area that cover out of pocket costs.